> For the complete documentation index, see llms.txt.

 Create a dashboard

-1. Navigate to your software catalog.
+1. Navigate to your context lake.

 2. Click on the + button in the left sidebar.